aplteam/Tatin/docs/TatinForContributors.md

   If you need to track down a bug then you don't want this: in that case pass a `1` as left argument: this is treated as "debug" flag.

-Of course `RunBatchTests` does not execute any test cases that require a human in front of the monitor, but the number of such tests is pretty small anyway.
+Of course `RunBatchTests` does not execute any test cases that require a human in front of the monitor, but the number of such tests is very small anyway.

 `RunBatchTests` checks the command line: